Textualize/textual/docs/guide/design.md

 ### Base Colors

-The following table contains the name and description of each of the 12 *base* colors.
+The following table contains the names and descriptions of each of the 12 *base* colors.
 You can use these colors as given, or one of the 6 [additional shades](#shades).

 | Color                   | Description                                                                                                                                         |